Logs¶

 -

-Customize filtering rules for log collection.
-Log data that meets the conditions will no longer be reported to TrueWatch, helping to save log data storage costs
+Customize log collection filtering rules, log data that meets the conditions will no longer be reported to TrueWatch, helping to save log data storage costs

 -

-Save logs, traces, and user access data to TrueWatch's object storage or forward to external storage, flexibly manage data forwarding data
+Save logs, traces, and user access data to TrueWatch's object storage or forward them to external storage, flexibly manage data forwarding

 -